marizethpb/8-Week-SQL-Challenge/Case Study 1: Dany's Diner/sql_scripts.md

 ## 4. What is the most purchased item on the menu and how many times was it purchased by all customers?

-    WITH first_order
+   WITH total_purchases
     AS (
     	SELECT *
     	FROM dannys_diner.sales AS sales
     	LEFT JOIN dannys_diner.menu using (product_id)
     	)

     SELECT customer_id
     	,count(product_name) number_of_times_bought
-    FROM first_order
+    FROM total_purchases
     WHERE product_name = (
     		SELECT product_name
-    		FROM first_order
+    		FROM total_purchases
     		GROUP BY product_name
     		ORDER BY count(product_name) DESC limit 1
     		)